koihin/diceandgames/content/post/rtz-missions.md

 Furthermore, if you do not contest at least 1 yellow Objective that Turn, you do not score any VP from the Objectives (you can still score Secondary Objectives).

-If you control both yellow Objectives, you get a bonus 12 VP.
+If you control both yellow Objectives, you get a bonus 8 VP for a total of (4 + 8) 12 VP.

 For this mission, it is highly recommended you play with Secondary Objectives.